InfuseAI/primehub-site/docs/quickstart/maintenance-resize-user-vol.md

 ---
 id: maintenance-resize-user-vol
-title: Enlarge User Volume
+title: Increase User Volume
 ---

-This document introduces how to enlarge a user volume via built-in `User Volume Size` tool on Maintenance Notebook.
+This document introduces how to increase a user volume via built-in `User Volume Size` tool on Maintenance Notebook.

->***Caution**: User Volume can be **enlarged only**, but reduced, it cannot be rolled back once enlarged.
+>***Caution**: User Volume can be **increased only**, but reduced, it cannot be rolled back once increased.
 This feature is introduced **PrimeHub v2.0 above***

 ### Steps